-Maximum Out-of-Pocket Amount - The most that you pay out-of-pocket during the calendar year for innetwork covered Part A and Part B services.
-Amounts you pay for your Medicare Part A and Part B premiums, and prescription drugs do not count toward the maximum out-of-pocket amount.
+Maximum Out-of-Pocket Amount - The most that you pay out-of-pocket during the calendar year for covered Part A and Part B services.
+Amounts you pay for your plan premiums, Medicare Part A and Part B premiums, and prescription drugs do not count toward the maximum out-of-pocket amount.
+If you are eligible for Medicare cost-sharing assistance under Medicaid, you are not responsible for paying any out-of-pocket costs toward the maximum out-of-pocket amount for covered Part A and Part B services.
+(Note: Because our members also get assistance from Medicaid, very few members ever reach this out-of-pocket maximum.)
 See Chapter 4, Section 1.1 for information about your maximum out-of-pocket amount.